openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 ## Proposal

-Introduce a new controller, which watches clusterVersion and machineHealthCheck resources, and pauses all machineHealthChecks when the clusterVersion status indicates an ongoing cluster upgrade.
-The controller will unpause the machineHealthChecks when the clusterVersion status indicates that the upgrade process finished.
+Introduce a new controller, which watches clusterVersion and machineHealthCheck resources, and pauses all unpaused machineHealthChecks when the clusterVersion status indicates an ongoing cluster upgrade.
+The controller will unpause the machineHealthChecks, when the clusterVersion status indicates that the upgrade process finished, and the machineHealthChecks were paused by this controller.

 ### User Stories